Oil Prices Edge Higher as U.S. Stockpiles Continue to Fall

 Saudi Arabia and Russia said earlier this week that they would support extending the agreement for nine months, but some analysts and investors have said that may not be enough.
 Even Wednesday's figures showing falling stockpiles will do little to change that, said Gene McGillian, research manager at Tradition Energy.

 "Inventories remain stubbornly high," Mr. McGillian said.
-Crude prices neared overnight highs after the figures were released but failed to break above that.
+Crude prices rose as high as $49.50 after the figures were released but failed to break above that.
 "I think that shows there's bit of reservation in the market about the deal," Mr. McGillian said.

 Doubts resurfaced Tuesday after the International Energy Agency said commercial oil inventories in developed nations grew by 24.1 million barrels in the first quarter.
 The agency's preliminary findings suggested stocks increased further in April.